-40 minutes of music with guitar, bells, shakers, puppets, bubbles, and varying monthly themes.
+40 minutes of socially distanced music with guitar, shakers, puppets, bubbles, and varying monthly themes.
 Our classes are designed to enrich, engage, and entertain young children (AND their grownups) in a fun, joyful setting.

 Our Philosophy and Approach

 Live musical experiences do wonders for a child's developing brain and body.
 Music itself is a complex language, and early participation helps to lay the foundations for pattern recognition across many disciplines they will later encounter- improvements in language processing, gross and fine motor skills, and musical aptitude have all been linked to early musical exposure.
 Our songs and activities have been personally tested and modified over many years for maximum engagement and with developmentally appropriate practices in mind.